 - Preheat your oven to 425°F (200°C).
 Place a wire rack over a baking sheet lined with parchment paper.
 Grease the wire rack with cooking spray or oil.
 Set aside.

-- Bake for 40-45 minutes, flipping halfway through, until the wings are golden brown, crispy, and reach an internal temperature of 165°F.
+- Bake at 425°F (200°C) for 40-45 minutes, flipping halfway through, until the wings are golden brown, crispy, and reach an internal temperature of 165°F.

-- While the wings are baking, make the peanut butter sauce: In a small pot over medium heat, combine ¼ cup peanut butter, 2 tablespoons brown sugar, 1 tablespoon lemon juice, 2 tablespoons gluten-free tamari sauce, ¼ cup water, ½ teaspoon garlic powder, ½ teaspoon ground ginger, and ⅛ teaspoon cayenne pepper.
-Whisk together and cook for 3-4 minutes, stirring often, until the sauce is bubbling.
-Adjust thickness by adding more water, up to ½ cup total, if needed.
-Reduce heat to low until the wings are ready.
+- While the wings bake, combine ¼ cup creamy peanut butter, 2 tablespoons brown sugar, 1 tablespoon lemon juice, 2 tablespoons gluten-free tamari sauce, ¼ to ½ cup water, ½ teaspoon garlic powder, ½ teaspoon ground ginger, and ⅛ teaspoon cayenne pepper in a small pot over medium heat.

 Notes